bheemisme/twitter/README.md

 ## Tasks remaining

-1. Add LoginServlet
+1. Write a TweetModal saving, reading all tweets, findOne tweet, deleting tweet
-2. Add ProfileServlet and read all tweets of logged in user
+2. Write a FollowerModal for following and unfollowing
-3. Add LogoutServlet
+3. Write a NotificationModal for creating notifications
-4. Add TweetServlet
+4. Add a WebFilter for authorizating protected routes, right now authorizing is completely done inside the servlet